A new documentary reveals the man long at the helm of WoodenBoat magazine, who helped revive a dying craft.

 Maybe related to that approach, you seem to minimize any other busyness around Jon.
 Is that why everything from the cinematography to the soundtrack to the editing is pretty spare and direct?

 I believe in spare directness.
 When someone is talking, let’s hear what they have to say.
 For example, some filmmakers like to get several focal lengths as they shoot interviews, but I tend to find a good semi-close-up and just leave it there the entire time.
 A human face in an interview, when a person is saying something interesting, is enough.
 There’s nothing more you need.
-Any zooming, and cutting, and so on is just
+Any zooming, and cutting, and so on is just a distraction.

 Besides Jon, the other thing we really see in the film is Maine.
 Did you discover anything distinctive about boat culture here, as opposed to, say, in the Bay Area?